 As part of a new read and publish deal, there is now an opportunity to publish research and review articles at no extra cost in over 400 Oxford University Press (OUP) fully open access and hybrid journals.

 Corresponding authors from Essex submitting to an OUP journal should use their institutional email address on submission, and list the University of Essex as their affiliation.
 Following this, on acceptance you will receive an email from OUP with a link to their online licencing and payment system.
 Head to OUP’s website for further guidance on what to do from there.
-If you have any questions about this, please email our Repository Team.
+If you have any questions about this, please get in touch with us.

 A deal with PLOS allows unlimited publishing in ten PLOS journals for authors at the University of Essex.
 These include: PLOS Computational Biology, PLOS Pathogens, PLOS Genetics, PLOS Neglected Tropical Diseases and PLOS ONE.
 In 2021, PLOS launched five new journals, expanding the publishing opportunities for authors from Essex.
 These journals include: PLOS Global Public Health, PLOS Digital Health, PLOS Water, PLOS Sustainability and Transformation, and PLOS Climate.

 Eligible authors are identified through PLOS’s submission system.
 As the agreement is for uncapped publishing no approval check is required.
-More information can be found on PLOS' website, and please do contact us or the Repository Team if you have any questions.
+More information can be found on PLOS' website, and please contact our team if you have any questions.

 PLOS is a purely open access publisher, meaning this deal does not include a 'read' element as all PLOS content is freely available online.

-A deal with SAGE allows corresponding authors to publish eligible articles open access with the article processing charge (APC) waived in over 900 hybrid journals.
-Those publishing an eligible article in the IMechE Journal Collection and the Royal Society of Medicine Collection can also be published open access as part of this agreement.
-In addition to this, we are also able to take advantage of a discount on APCs when publishing in SAGE gold open access journals.
+A deal with SAGE allows corresponding authors to publish eligible articles open access with no added cost in 900+ hybrid journals in the current year's Sage Premier package.
+Those publishing an eligible article in the IMechE Journal Collection or the Royal Society of Medicine Collection which offer hybrid open access publishing (Sage Choice) can also be published open access with no added costs as part of this agreement.
+In addition to this, we are also able to take advantage of a 20% discount on APCs when publishing in SAGE gold open access journals.

 A new read and publish deal with Taylor and Francis allows Essex researchers to make their work open access at no extra cost to themselves.
 This deal covers publication in all T&F Open Select hybrid journals, which includes 2,300 subscription journal titles.
 (To find out if a journal is Open Select, use the T&F open access cost finder.)